kleells/JSAnswerGame/README.md

 To build and style a HTML file with CSS.
 Then to add user functionality with JavaScript.
 I also used this project to focus on the structure of my JS file.
 Trying to create consistent line breaks, use of quotation marks, etc

 ## How I veered from the original project
+- changed the sentence structure of answers coded in JS file
 -

 ## History